Does home insurance cover garage doors?

 Read more:

-1 AAMI Home building and AAMI Home and Contents insurance does not cover any loss or damage or liability caused by, arising from or connected with wear and tear.
+1 AAMI Home building and AAMI Home and Contents insurance does not cover any loss or damage or liability caused by, arising from or connected with wear, tear and deterioration.

-2 If you have not removed flood cover under insured event ‘”Flood” from your policy.
+2 If you have not removed flood cover under insured event ‘Flood’ from your policy.
+Your certificate of insurance will show this limitation in your cover.

 3 We don't insure you for bushfire, storm, storm surge, flood or tsunami for the first 72 hours of your policy.
 Very limited exceptions apply.
 Actions or movements of the sea and storm surge are not covered (unless the storm surge damage occurs at the same time as damage caused by storm).
 Other exclusions apply.
 Read the Product Disclosure Statement for full details.